pollobdebnath18/KrishiBazar/README.md

 PORT=5000
 ```

+If the project uses NeonDB, the database URL should be the Neon PostgreSQL connection string supplied by Neon.
 The client uses `NEXT_PUBLIC_API_URL` to point at the backend API URL.
 If not provided, it falls back to:

 ```text
 http://localhost:5000/api/v1